downtocode/glauss/README.md

 Contributing
 ------------
 Got a bug fix?
 New feature?
 Sent a pull request here on Github.
 Demo Lua project scripts are accepted.
-Just please use the project's coding style (pretty much the Linux kernel coding style, tabs are 4 spaces).
+Just please use the project's coding style (pretty much the Linux kernel coding style, indents are 4 spaces).
 You can use the `--bench` option to benchmark the performance and see how it's affected.